oscarnyl/flaskbuckle/README.md

 - Add testing
 - Refactor code to not be just a mess in one file
 - Implement missing swagger features (I'm sure there are at least a few)

+### Thanks to
+Swashbuckle, which inspired this library (and its name, once I figured out my working title was already used)